shreyas-girjapure/Salesforce-Permission-Debugger/Questions.md

 1. Get all objects of an org

-    Use this in tooling api mode to get all the fields
+    Use this in tooling api mode to get all the objects

     `select id ,QualifiedApiName from EntityDefinition`

+    Or

+    Get all objects from describe schema

 1. Get all fields of objects

     Use this in tooling api mode to get all the fields

     `select id ,DataType, DeveloperName, DurableId, EntityDefinition.QualifiedApiName,  ReferenceTo, RelationshipName from FieldDefinition where EntityDefinition.QualifiedApiName In ('AccessCheck__c','Account')`

+    Or

+    Get all fields from describe schema

 1. Get all permissions and Profile for a user